 - Internet: Make sure any internet cables are securely plugged in or if using Wi-Fi that your TV/Box is connected to your network

-Sometimes 4G mobile broadband services can interfere with TV signals in some areas.
-A company called DMSL has been established by mobile phone operators to help resolve these reception issues for Freeview users.
+Sometimes mobile broadband services can interfere with TV signals in some areas.
+A company called Restore TV has been established by mobile phone operators to help resolve these reception issues for Freeview users.

-You can use its tool to check if there's 4G interference in your area – if there is it can usually be resolved by fitting a 4G filter between your aerial cable and your TV.
-You can get a free one from DMSL – see its 4G filters guide for more information, or call its support team on 0808 131 3800.
+You can use their tools to diagnose your problem – if there is interference it can usually be resolved by fitting a filter between your aerial cable and your TV.
+You can get a free one from Restore TV – check out their FAQ's for more information, or call their support team on 0808 131 3800.

 Step 6: Check your aerial